Inedo/inedo-docs/Various/saml/overview.md

 ---

 ::: {.attention .technical}
-SAML support is currently only available in prerelease versions of [certain Inedo products](#supported-versions).
-It is still considered a proof-of-concept, and may be removed at any time.
+SAML support is currently only available in [certain Inedo product versions](#supported-versions).
+It is still considered a preview feature, because we are still learning how to support it.
+But if you're willing to try it out, we will do our best to make sure it works in your environment.
 :::

 ## Overview {#overview data-title="Overview"}